 30 Fuel gas nozzles

 Gaseous fuel will be supplied to the baseplate connection at 675-psig ± 20 psi for full power operation.
-A Purchaser supplied filter, pressure regulator, pressure relief valve and manually operated shut-off valve will be installed in the purchaser fuel supply system adjacent to the UNIT baseplate.
+A Purchaser supplied filter, pressure regulator, pressure relief valve and manually operated shut-off valve will be installed in the purchaser fuel supply system adjacent to the Unit baseplate.

 To protect the turbine against both high and low pressure conditions, the gaseous fuel system will be provided with pressure switches located upstream of the fuel control valve.
 The fuel control valve will be an electrically actuated Woodward design.
 The fuel control valve provides an accurate, non-pulsating flow of fuel to the engine for initial light off, acceleration and on-line operation.